peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

   * `Comments`: text to record some notes about the AS.
 Can use Markdown formatting.

-Note that the best way to keep all of this properties up-to-date is to use the PeeringDB integration that can synchronize some of them automatically.
+Note that the best way to keep all of these properties up-to-date is to use the PeeringDB integration that can synchronize some of them automatically.